How to Automate Workflows – A Simple Guide for Beginners

 What is Workflow Automation?

 Workflow automation involves using technology to perform repetitive tasks without manual intervention.
 For example, instead of sending the same email multiple times, you can set up a tool to do it for you.
+Common workflow automation examples include automated email responses, task assignments in project management tools, and data syncing between apps, all designed to save time and reduce errors.

 Why Automate?